 Fernald (Ref.#6) reports that in the early 19th Century in the eastern states it was used as a potherb, salad and breadstuff with the leaves gathered in late winter or early spring before they became tough.
 In Philadelphia in the 1820s it was brought to market in large quantities in the early season.
 When boiled it approached cabbage in taste, but softer and milder.

-In The English Physician Enlarged, Culpeper writes "It is too well known to need any description.
+In The English Physician Enlarged, Culpeper writes in 1652 "It is too well known to need any description.
 It helps all fluxes of blood, either caused by inward or outward wounds; as also flux of the belly, and bloody flux, spitting blood, and bloody urine, and stops the terms in women; being bound to the wrists of the hands, and the soles of the feet, it helps the yellow jaundice.
 The herb being made into a poultice, helps inflammations and St. Anthony's fire.
 The juice being dropped into the ears heals the pains, noise and matterings thereof.
 A good ointment may be made of it for all wounds, especially wounds in the head."
 (Ref. #4b, pg.
 298).

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.